freeCodeCamp/freeCodeCamp/guide/english/algorithms/avl-trees/index.md

 ## AVL Trees

-An AVL tree is a subtype of binary search tree.
+An AVL tree is a subtype of the binary search tree.

 A BST is a data structure composed of nodes.
 It has the following guarantees: